digital-organology/hmsm/README.md

 ### Cardboard Disc Digitization

 We currently support Image-to-Midi transformation for Ariston brand cardboard discs with 24 tracks.
-We expect our process to work for all types of discs that enode information in the same general way.
+We expect our process to work for all types of discs that encode information in the same general way.

 During development we use photographs of discs like the following:

 ![Ariston Brand Disc](assets/5070081_22.JPG)

 These images are overexposed and have the start position of the disc aligned to 0 Degrees.
-While we only did minimal testing up until now, we expect our approach to also work for normal pictures, as long as there is sufficient contrast between the disc and the image background.
+You may need to preproces your image using you favorite image processing software.
 Currently this may require addition preprocessing.
 Be sure to pass the rotation of the start position of the disc using the `--offset` parameter.